UVADS/sds-vscode/README.md

-# sds-vscode
+# sds-vscode README

-A VSCode extension pack for the UVA School of Data Science
+A VSCode extension pack to support students in the UVA School of Data Science.